billzt/word-dictation/README.md

 ```

 # Check your answers!
 After finishing dictation, you can find answers in `dictation_answer.txt`.
 During the dictation process, you can also type `s` to save current answers manually.
+However if you set `RANDOM=0`, the answers would be the same with `dictation.txt`.